ahadjigeorghiou/TESSPositionalProbability/README.md

 ## Installation:
 - Clone or download the repository.
 - Set up a python environment based on the requirements.
-- The repository includes an example input and data.
+- The repository includes an example input file and data.
 Run:

   ```python PositionalProbability.py```